-The assets of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the the accumulation over time of the difference between income and outgo.
-The growth of the assets from the end of December 1986 through the end of December 2013 is shown below by calendar quarter.
+The asset reserves of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the accumulation over time of the difference between income and cost.
+The growth of the asset reserves from the end of December 1987 through the end of September 2023 is shown below by calendar quarter.

-Note that there is much more seasonality in trust fund income compared to trust fund outgo.
-There are 2 reasons for seasonality in the quarterly income figures.
+Note that there is much more seasonality in trust fund income compared to trust fund cost.
+There are 2 primary reasons for seasonality in the quarterly income figures.

 - Interest on special-issue securities is paid on June 30 and December 31.
 While relatively small amounts of interest are paid in every month when securities are redeemed, interest income is always largest in the second and fourth quarters.